 San Antonio is packed with exciting things to do, but you’ll also have no problem finding excuses to take it easy.
 Head to the spa between adventures for a revitalizing treatment.
-Sun beside the pool.
-Sip on something refreshing at Cork Bar or even dine along the Riverwalk in full view of the San Antonio River.
+Sun bathe beside the pool.
+Sip on something refreshing at the Cork Bar or even dine along the Riverwalk in full view of the San Antonio River.

-It’s Just A Short Drive Away
+It's Just a Short Drive Away

 From Dallas: Hop on I-35 S. Crank some tunes, watch the Texas countryside go by, and stay on the interstate for 274 miles.
 A little over four hours later, you’ll find yourself in San Antonio.
 Yes, it really is that straight forward.